 Drive carefully on the way up to Cape Tribulation, where you’ll spend the night.
-Keep a look out for cassowary, I was lucky enough to see one with a baby but they moved too quickly for me to get a decent photo.
+Keep a look out for cassowary, we were lucky enough to see one with a baby but they moved too quickly for me to get a decent photo.

 Cape Trib Beach House

-Get up out of bed and watch the sunrise on Cape Trib beach, seriously I’m not a morning person but the sunrises were gorgeous here.
-Take a stroll either direction along the beach, it’s pretty both ways!
+Get up out of bed and watch the sunrise on Cape Tribulation Beach, seriously, I’m not a morning person, but the sunrises were gorgeous here.
+Take a stroll in either direction along the beach; it’s pretty both ways!